ChangePlusPlusVandy/miracleflights-frontend/README.md

 ## Project Structure

-This project is structured using the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology.
 The project is split into the following folders:

 ```
 📁 src